Cambridge District Scout Archive

 2019 Target shooting remains a sport offered by Scouting.
 Leaders are required to obtain a Nationally recognised qualification to act as Range Master and parents must sign to give permission for Scouts to participate.

 These rifles are no longer Scout property.
-If they were still in existence at the 1938 Munich Crisis and 1939 declaration of war it is likely that they became property of the Local Defence Volunteers (later the Home Guard).
+The date of the information is unclear.
+If the guns were in existence at the 1938 Munich Crisis and 1939 declaration of war it is likely that they became property of the Local Defense Volunteers (later the Home Guard).
+However, the 12th were paying both membership of Small Bore Rifle Association and for a Fire Arms license in the 1950’s and 60’s.

 JWR Archivist Feb 2019